Georgia Labor Laws Guide

 Employment of minors 12 and 13 years of age and younger

-Moreover, minors under 12 years of age are not allowed to work in any gainful occupation and get a regular hourly wage.
+Moreover, minors under 12 years of age are not allowed to work in any gainful occupation and receive a regular hourly wage.
 However, they can work junior jobs such as cutting the lawn, shoveling snow for neighbors, helping around the house for an allowance, and similar.

 Breaks for Georgia minors